rauc/rauc/docs/advanced.rst

 But, this does not prevent you from being able to use those new RAUC features on your current sytem.
-All you have to do ist to perform an *intermediate update*:
+All you have to do is to perform an *intermediate update*:

 * Create a bundle containing a rootfs with the recent RAUC version, but *not* containing the new RAUC features in its manifest.